How to Sell Crochet Patterns at the Best Price: A Guide for Designers

 So, our goal will be to first cover the cost of creating the design and then, drumroll please, make an awesome profit!

-To figure out how many patterns you need to sell in order to start making a profit, take the total expense of designing and divide it by the price of one copy of the pattern.
+To figure out how many patterns you need to sell in order to start making a profit, take the total expense of designing.
+Then, divide that total it by the price of one copy of the pattern.

 Further Listening and Reading